-- 15.5 The supervisor establishes quantitative and qualitative requirements, where appropriate, on: - the use of more complex and less transparent classes of assets; and - investments in markets or instruments that are subject to less governance or regulation. - 15.5.1 Complex investments may have a higher risk of large, sudden and/or unexpected losses.
+- 15.5 The supervisor establishes quantitative and qualitative requirements, where appropriate, on: - the use of more complex and less transparent classes of assets; and - investments in markets or instruments that are subject to less governance or regulation. - 15.5.1 Complex investments may have a higher risk of large, sudden or unexpected losses due to the nature of the underlying risks and volatilities.
 Similarly, there are some assets in which investment is permitted by the regulatory investment regime (because the risk is generally sufficiently assessable), but are less transparent compared to other investments.
 Other assets could be less well governed in terms of the systems and controls in place for managing them or the market regulation that applies to them.
-Such assets may present operational risks that may arise in adverse conditions which are difficult to assess reliably.
-In terms of market regulation, investments in an unregulated market or a market that is subject to less regulation (such as a professional securities market) need to be given special consideration. - 15.5.2 The supervisor should therefore establish quantitative and qualitative requirements or restrictions on such investments.
-For example, regulatory investment requirements may include the pre-approval of an insurer's derivative use plan, whereby the insurer has to describe its controls over and testing of the derivative investment process before it is used in a live environment. - 15.5.3 The investments described below are examples of investments that may necessitate quantitative and qualitative requirements; however, this is not an exhaustive list and regulatory investment requirements should be flexible and/or sufficiently broad to take account of the changing environment.
+Such assets may present operational risks, particularly in adverse conditions that are difficult to assess reliably.
+In terms of market regulation, investments in an unregulated market or a market that is subject to less regulation (such as the Professional Securities Market of the London Stock Exchange) need to be given special consideration. - 15.5.2 The supervisor should therefore establish quantitative or qualitative requirements or restrictions on such investments, as necessary.
+For

+- example, regulatory investment requirements may include the preapproval of an insurer's derivative use plan, whereby the insurer has to describe its controls over and testing of the derivative investment process before it is used in a live environment. - 15.5.3 The investments described below are examples of investments that may necessitate quantitative and qualitative requirements; however, this is not an exhaustive list and regulatory investment requirements should be flexible and/or sufficiently broad to take account of the changing environment.
 The solvency position and the sophistication of an insurer should also be considered.
 The amount of available capital an insurer has could provide additional flexibility to the supervisor in particular cases.